-The aged care homes in which we care have a firm commitment to providing spiritual care for all residents.
+The Christadelphian aged care homes have a firm commitment to providing spiritual care for all residents.
 The Christadelphian emphasis on recognition of God and His Son Jesus as central to an individual's life is reflected in the provision of permanent spiritual carers in all locations and a further commitment to enlisting the assistance of volunteer pastoral and spiritual visitors to add to the work of the appointed coordinators.